skgithub14/portfolio-data-pipeline/README.md

 **Initial Number of Columns:** ______

-**Source:** data was collected from genetics clinics.
-The exact source and dataset are confidential.
+**Source:** dataset was collected from genetics clinics but exact source and dataset are confidential.

 ### Complex Pipeline Features: